liv002/spillmaker-2023/tutorial-english.md

 ```

 ## Collision logic: Step 4
-To add some drama we want the screen to shake when hitting an Asteroid.
+To add some drama we want the screen to shake when hitting an asteroid.
 From the
 ``||scene:Scene||`` menu, find the ``||scene:camera shake||`` block and add it
 to our event block.